RUCAIBox/TextBox/asset/basic_training.md

 python run_textbox.py ... --config_files <config-file-one> <config-file-two>
 ```

-Every config file is an additional yaml files like:
+Every config file is an additional yaml file like:

 ```yaml
 efficient_methods: ['prompt-tuning']
 ```
-It's suitable for **a large number of** modifications or **long-term** modification with cmd like:
+It's suitable for **a large number of** modifications or **long-term** modifications with cmd like:
 * ``efficient_methods``
 * ``efficient_kwargs``
 * ...

 ### yaml

 The original configurations are in the yaml files.
-You can check the values there, but it's not recommended to modify the files except for **permanently** modification the dataset.
+You can check the values there, but it's not recommended to modify the files except for **permanent** modification of the dataset.
 These files are in the path ``textbox\properties``:
 * ``overall.yaml``
 * ``dataset\*.yaml``
 * ``model\*yaml``